Table 6.38 — EEs for EAs whose label begins with C

 DGD A dusty version of <<<GD>>>, making it more of an inhalation hazard; DGD.
 12

-DM Diphenylaminochloroarsine or phenarsazine chloride, an agent inducing vomiting which is often used for riot control; Adamsite or DM.
+DM Diphenylaminochloroarsine or phenarsazine chloride, an agent inducing vomiting which is often used for riot control; DM.
+DM is also known as Adamsite.
 13

 DVX A dusty version of <<<VX>>>, making it settle to the ground more quickly; DVX.
 14